mohamedellithy6541/Wedgest-Project/README.md

 # Improved Separation of Concerns
   - Refactored to use the repository pattern for better code structure and reusability

-# seeding 2 users object at database to test Relation Between User and Ticket User a Can  Do Crud operation at ticket
+# seeding 2 users objects at database to test Relation Between User and Ticket User a Can  Do Crud operation at ticket
 # using my sql over Docker
 ![the](https://github.com/user-attachments/assets/7c9b362a-b13b-4c85-aa87-140c1c17be1d)
 -Configure connection string